πŸ‘ core

 user-c2d375 25 November, 2022, 11:04:19

-user-515175 25 November, 2022, 12:05:38
+user-e91538 25 November, 2022, 12:05:38

 Is there a size of core pupil glasses for children age 4?

-nmt 25 November, 2022, 15:00:53
+user-4c21e5 25 November, 2022, 15:00:53

-Hi @user-515175 πŸ‘‹.
+Hi @user-e91538 πŸ‘‹.
 We offer a child-sized frame (not listed on the store) suitable for 3-9 year olds at the same cost as the adult-sized headset.
 If you would like to get a quote or place an order for a child-sized frame, just leave a note in the order form or reach out to [email removed]

 user-1cd4d9 27 November, 2022, 01:19:08